cfs-energy/idea/README.md

 This project is NOT AWS RES (https://github.com/aws/res).
 RES is a fork of IDEA and not all IDEA features made it to RES.
 RES Documentation is available on https://docs.aws.amazon.com/res/latest/ug/overview.html

+This code was originally written by AWS but has been abandoned and taken open source as of version 3.1.6 respecting the original Apache 2.0 license terms.

 ## Documentation

 https://docs.ide-on-aws.com/